 DIY Pendant Lights

-Discover just how easy it is to make your own lamp.
 Almost anything can be made into a light fixture.
 You just need a little ingenuity (and have to get over your fear of wiring).
+In this article, you will discover just how easy it is to make your own lamp.

-Rewiring them was actually a snap but I have to admit that neither one of us wanted to turn the lights on.
-We though we might get electrocuted!
-Eventually we figured out a system where I would flick the switch and she would stand ready with a broom handle (wood doesn't conduct electricity) to push me back should I be frozen by a wayward electric current.
+Rewiring them was actually a snap, but I have to admit that neither one of us wanted to turn the lights on.
+We thought we might get electrocuted!
+Eventually, we figured out a system where I would flick the switch and she would stand ready with a broom handle (wood doesn't conduct electricity) to push me back should I be frozen by a wayward electric current.

 The same theory can be applied to making your own lamp.
 Just take the first step and soon you'll be "shining" with delight.

 You first have to decide whether you'll be making a hanging light or a lamp.
 Just about any material can be used for either.
 After all, we're really only talking about forms that either cover the lamp wiring or that cover the bulb.
 That form can take on any shape and color and be made out of any material.
 Your only real limitation is making sure that the shade material is resistant to heat.
 That said, you still have a ton of stuff, including paper, to choose from.
 Below, I'll give you the details for several types of DIY lamp and hanging-fixture projects.

 Using Found Objects to Make a Light Fixture

 One of the absolute easiest ways you can make a completely unique lamp shade is by using found objects.
 The only thing you'll need for this project is a lamp kit.
 Whether you plan to use a bottle, mason jars, or any other objects, I have several excellent kits listed on this page that will do the trick.